ballerina-platform/ballerina-lang/misc/testerina/modules/testerina-core/src/main/ballerina/Module.md

 ##### Samples

-Following example demonstrates how to stub a member function to return a specific value.
+The following example demonstrates how to stub a member function to return a specific value.
 ```ballerina

 @test:Config {}